TheProtaganist/gpt-j/README.md

 Note: This a very small model of 6B parameters and won't always produce accurate results

+## Disclaimer

+I have removed the security from the API, please don't use for unethical use!
+I am not responsible for anything you do with the API

 # License and copyright

 ## Credit